 SHI is delighted to continue working with BSSw in 2021.
-Dr. Leung is one of the three Class of 2021 BSSw Fellows.
-Mary Ann, along with fellows Marisol Garcia-Reyes and Chase Million, will focus on projects that they lead through their affiliated institutions.
+Our Founder and Director Dr. Leung is one of three Class of 2021 BSSw Fellows.
 Dr. Leung will expand on Dr. Rouson’s project by increasing developer productivity and innovation through diversity and inclusion.
 Dr. Leung’s project addresses challenges faced by the Department of Energy (DOE) laboratories and other institutions regarding diversity in the workforce and retaining staff from underrepresented backgrounds.
-To tackle these issues, Dr. Leung plans to develop guidelines consisting of best practices and activities that can be adopted and implemented by the software development community.
+To tackle these issues, Dr. Leung plans to develop guidelines, consisting of lessons learned and activities that can be adopted and implemented by the scientific software development community.

 BSSw 2020 Fellowship: Dr. Damian Rouson